sdvdxl/influxdb.com/content/docs/v0.9/query_language/functions.md

 <dt> See GitHub Issue [#3674](https://github.com/influxdb/influxdb/issues/3674) for more information. </dt>

 ## NON_NEGATIVE_DERIVATIVE()
 Returns the non-negative rate of change for the values in a single [field](../concepts/glossary.html#field) in a [series](../concepts/glossary.html#series).
-InfluxDB calculates the difference between chronological non-`NAN` field values and converts those results into the rate of change per `unit`.
+InfluxDB calculates the difference between chronological field values and converts those results into the rate of change per `unit`.
 The `unit` argument is optional and, if not specified, defaults to one second (`1s`).

 The basic `NON_NEGATIVE_DERIVATIVE()` query:
 ```sql